dotnet/docs-desktop/dotnet-desktop-guide/xaml-services/xamlname-grammar.md

 | Nd                 | Number, Decimal               |
 | Nl                 | Number, Letter                |

 XAML defines a second grammar, DottedXamlName, that is used for property and event qualified references, and also for attached members.
-For more information, see <xref:System.Windows.DependencyProperty> and [XAML Overview (WPF)](../net/wpf/fundamentals/xaml.md).
+For more information, see <xref:System.Windows.DependencyProperty> and [XAML overview (WPF .NET)](../net/wpf/xaml/index.md).

 String values that are of type DottedXamlName must conform to the following grammar: